StephanieMussi/GRASPER/README.md

 # PDF PPT Generator
-## Demo
-Link to demo video on YouTube:

 ## How to run
 ### Method 1: Run with docker (recommended)
 #### 1. Pull the docker image